The Speed of Life

 Runtime: 14 min

-One of the most annoying things in the world is when someone mistakenly locks your bike to theirs.
+One used rolex florida the most annoying things in the world is when someone mistakenly locks your bike to theirs.
 Even more annoying is how your mom reacts…